top of page

 The noun 'prose' traces its etymological roots to the Latin word 'prosa,' which means 'straightforward' or 'directed forward.'
 The term 'prosa oratio' was used in Latin to describe ordinary, non-poetic language characterized by its natural flow and absence of metrical structure.
 This notion of straightforward, everyday communication continued into Old French as 'prose,' which then entered Middle English as 'prose.'
 The etymology of 'prose' highlights its essence as a form of language that is unadorned by the poetic devices and metrical patterns found in verse or poetry.
 Prose serves as the medium for clear, direct, and ordinary expression in both written and spoken communication, distinct from the artful, structured language often associated with poetry or song lyrics.

-Quiz: Find the meaning of the noun prose:
+Find the correct meaning of the noun prose:

 Try Again!